-Vice Provost, Division of Academic Affairs, Oklahoma State University, 2019-
+Vice Provost, Division of Academic Affairs, Oklahoma State University, 2019- 2021

-As Vice Provost for Undergraduate Education, I serve as a member of the Academic Affairs administrative team by providing oversight to university-wide retention to graduation initiatives, academic and curricular matters, including new program and degree requests; student academic grievances; academic advising; initiatives to enhance the academic experience of students; and other duties requested by the Provost.
-I also oversee programs and services offered through the Offices of the University College, University College Advising/LASSO, Academic Services for Student-Athletes, University Assessment and Testing, Scholar Development and Undergraduate Research, and the Center for Sovereign Nations.
-As Vice Provost, I chair the Instruction Council, Student Academic Services Directors Council, and other working groups as needed.
+As Vice Provost for Undergraduate Education, I served as a member of the Academic Affairs administrative team by providing oversight to university-wide retention to graduation initiatives, academic and curricular matters, including new program and degree requests; student academic grievances; academic advising; initiatives to enhance the academic experience of students; and other duties requested by the Provost.
+I also oversaw programs and services offered through the Offices of the University College, University College Advising/LASSO, Academic Services for Student-Athletes, University Assessment and Testing, Scholar Development and Undergraduate Research, the Center for Sovereign Nations, the OSU Museum of Art and the Doel Reed Center for the Arts.
+As Vice Provost, I chaired Instruction Council, Directors of Student Academic Services Council, General Education Advisory Council and other working groups as needed, as well as Co-chaired the Student Success Council.
+Additionally, I served as the OSU system representative to the Oklahoma State Regents for Higher Education's Council on Instruction committee and relevant subcommitees.
+I oversaw all curriculum across the OSU system that was developed and modified.